EMarquer/siganalogies/README.md

 mv siganalogies/japanese-task1-train sigmorphon2016/japanese-task1-train
 ```

-If you are in a repository, we recommend that you use `git submodule clone` instead of `git clone`.
+If you are in a repository, we recommend that you use `git submodule add` instead of `git clone`.

 ### [OPTIONAL] Get pre-computed dataset files for analysis or faster loading